Axa

-Axa S.A. (styled as AXA or GIG in the Middle East) is a French multinational insurance company, headquartered in the 8th arrondissement of Paris.
-It also provides investment management and other financial services.
+Axa S.A. is a French multinational insurance corporation headquartered in the 8th arrondissement of Paris.
+It also provides investment management and other financial services via its subsidiaries.
+As of 2024, it is the fourth largest financial services company by revenue in France, and the 8th largest French company.

-The Axa Group operates primarily in Western Europe, North America, the India Pacific region and the Middle East, with a presence also in Africa.
-Axa is a conglomerate of independently run businesses, operated according to the laws and regulations of many countries.
+The Axa Group operates primarily in Western Europe, North America, the Indian Pacific region, and the Middle East, with a presence in Africa as well.
 It is a component of the Euro Stoxx 50 stock market index.
+In 2023, the company was ranked 48th in the Forbes Global 2000.